 Autumn is well and truly here and while I miss the warm mornings and extra light at night, Autumn is one of my favourite seasons.
-My typical meals don't deviate too much from summer, although I do make a couple of tweaks to my diet.

 5.30AM - One of the reasons why I love Autumn?
 It marks the end of daylight savings!
 I find it's easier to hop out of bed when I can see the sky is going to break open soon.
 My morning routine is the same as summer, although I must admit, I have started taking an iron supplement as well as oil pulling, aloe vera juice, warm water, and a B12 supplement (I'm not even joking).
 My iron had always been on the lower side, even when I was eating meat, and after three years of no red meat I know my body needed a boost.
 Just to confirm - there is PLENTY of plants that are high in iron (dark leafy greens, legumes, brown rice, quinoa, oats, nuts, broccoli, beans, sweet potato), I'm just not getting enough of them/absorbing the iron efficiently to maintain a sufficient level of iron in my blood.
 I definitely don't plan on this being an ongoing thing - just a bit of a kickstart to get my levels back up to an acceptable range.
 To top it all off, I can't take tablets whole, so I break them up and eat them crushed.
 The iron supplement I'm taking tastes like a ground up prawn - disgusting!

 6.30AM - You'd think in the cooler weather I'd be eating more warmer breakfasts but it's probably only once a week that I deviate from my standard smoothie bowl breakfast to something different.
 I've been playing around with my waffle maker recently trying to perfect a gluten-free berry recipe for The Sweet Meadow's winter menu.
 Almost there!